 We are committed to minimising the environmental impact of our properties and to improving the resilience of our properties to the long term impacts of climate change.
 As part of this we:

-- constantly work on improving indoor environmental quality, and minimising energy and water demand and embodied carbon, investigate onsite renewable energy opportunities and promote sourcing of sustainable materials through our property acquisition and management activities;
+- constantly work on improving indoor environmental quality, and minimising energy and water demand and embodied carbon, investigate onsite renewable energy and promote sourcing of sustainable materials in our property acquisition and management activities;

 - ensure that design and management of our public realm and outdoor spaces promotes resilience to extreme weather events such as heavy rainfall or high summer temperatures, helps to manage pollution such as emissions to air, and provides diverse habitats for biodiversity;